 Also known as Dark Tower for its dark facade, Almoayyed Tower is a skyscraper that consists of 47 stories.
-Until 2008, Almoayyed was the highest building in the entire Kingdom of Bahrain, with the height of 172 meters, before being topped by the World Trade Center in 2008.
+Until 2008, Almoayyed was the highest building in the entire Kingdom of Bahrain, with a height of 172 meters, before being topped by the World Trade Center in 2008.

 The tower comprises office and commercial spaces and is built over an area that spans 48,400 square meters of space; in addition to the commercial units, Almoayyed also includes a car park that can accommodate up to 1,000 cars.